KieMerr17/workout-log/README.md

 #### Python Libraries
 - random - used to randomise the workout when generating
-- [unittest](https://docs.python.org/3/library/unittest.html) - used to carry out testing on single units in validation.py file
+- re - used for random expression validation when getting user email address

 #### Third Party Libraries
 - [colorama](https://pypi.org/project/colorama/) - JUSTIFICATION: I used this to add color to the terminal.
 I marked warning/error information with color red and user feedback with blue and green.